concur/developer.concur.com/api-reference/profile-beta/company.md

 ## <a name="scim"></a>Schema Definition

-The Company schema is inspired by the work for for [SCIM](https://tools.ietf.org/wg/scim/) (System for Cross-domain Identity Management), in particular, [RFC 7643](https://tools.ietf.org/html/rfc7643) & optionally [RFC 7644](https://tools.ietf.org/html/rfc7644).
+The Company schema is inspired by the work from [SCIM](https://tools.ietf.org/wg/scim/) (System for Cross-domain Identity Management), in particular, [RFC 7643](https://tools.ietf.org/html/rfc7643) & optionally [RFC 7644](https://tools.ietf.org/html/rfc7644).

 The latest version of the Company schema is always available at: [company.json](company.json).